arthur-ai/bench/README.md

 Bench is a tool for evaluating LLMs for production use cases.
 Whether you are comparing different LLMs, considering different prompts, or testing generation hyperparameters like temperature and # tokens, Bench provides one touch point for all your LLM performance evalaution.

-If you want:
+If you have encounted a need for any of the following in your LLM work, then Bench can help with your evaluation needs:

+- to standardize the workflow of LLM evaluation with a common interface across tasks and use cases
-- to know whether open source models can do as well as the top closed-source LLM API providers on your data
+- to test whether open source LLMs can do as well as the top closed-source LLM API providers on your specific data
-- to translate the rankings on existing LLM leaderboards into scores that you care about for your actual use case
+- to translate the rankings on LLM leaderboards and benchmarks into scores that you care about for your actual use case
-- to standardize your workflow of LLM evaluation with a common interface across tasks and use cases

-, then Bench can help with your LLM evaluation needs.

-## Getting started

-### Package installation and environment setup
+## Package installation
 First [download](https://github.com/arthur-ai/bench/releases) the tar file from the Github releases.
 Next install the package to your python environment.

 Install Bench with optional dependencies for serving results locally (recommended):